Wattos/logitech-g710-linux-driver/README.md

 API
 --------------------------
-The driver also exposes a way to set the keyboard backlight bightness.
+The driver also exposes a way (device attributes) to set the keyboard backlight bightness.
 That is done by writing either:

 <pre>
 /sys/bus/hid/devices/0003:046D:C24D.XXXX/logitech-g710/led_m1